nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > We recommend that you do at least a basic verification of all
 > transfers.
 >
+> **Please note:** Best practice in research data management and data
+> archiving is to use multiple storage technologies.
+In particular, any
+> data that is irreplaceable and/or has regulatory retention
+> requirements, should not rely solely on NeSI's Nearline service as the
+> only copy.
+>
 > Please **send feedback** about your user experience at
 > <https://support.nesi.org.nz/hc/requests/new>, which may include
 > functionality issues, intuitive or counter-intuitive behaviours,
 > behaviours or features that you like, suggestions for improvements,
 > transfers taking too long, etc.

+> ### Retrievals {#retrieval}
+>
+> Some users of Nearline have reported that attempts to retrieve files
+> from tape using `nlget` (see below) will not retrieve all files.
+> Instead, only some files will come back, and the job will finish with
+> the following output:
+>
+>     recall failed some syncs might still run (042)
+>
+> We are aware of this problem, which we believe to be caused by the
+> Nearline job timing out while waiting for a tape drive to become
+> available.
+If some of the requested files are still on the Nearline
+> staging disk, they will be retrieved despite the lack of a free tape
+> drive.
+>
+> This problem or one like it may also occur if you attempt to retrieve
+> multiple files, together adding to a large amount of data, from
+> nearline.
+>
+> Unfortunately, a proper fix requires a fundamental redesign and
+> rebuild of the Nearline server architecture, work that is on hold
+> pending decisions regarding the direction in which we take NeSI\'s
+> data services.
+We appreciate your patience as we work through these
+> decisions.
+>
+> In the meantime, if you encounter this problem, the recommended
+> workaround is to wait a couple of hours (or overnight, if at the end
+> of a day) and try again once a tape drive is more likely to be free.
+> You may have to try several times, waiting between each attempt.
+We
+> apologise for any inconvenience caused to you by tape drive
+> contention.

 Long-Term Storage Service
 =========================